Frequently Asked Questions Pertaining To:

-Can I make a payment plan to pay my account?
+Can I make a payment arrangement to pay my past due balance?

-Past Quarter Charges Payment Plan – Students who qualify have a hold on their account and university services have been suspended.
-These students will typically be invited in writing to establish this payment plan.
-Establishing this type of payment plan will not remove the hold and reinstate university services.
-Your hold will be removed when your payment plan is fulfilled.
-Establishing this type of payment plan will prevent your account from being placed with a collection agency and collection costs added to your balance.
+Students may have a hold on their account and university services may have been suspended.
+These students will typically be invited in writing to establish a payment arrangement.
+Establishing a payment arrangement will not remove the hold and reinstate university services.
+The hold will be removed when the payment arrangement is fulfilled.
+Establishing a payment arrangement will prevent the account from being placed with a collection agency and collection fees added to the balance.
 Students will be contacted by Student Accounts staff through letters and email.
-Payment plans not honored by the debtor will be immediately canceled and the account placed with a collection agency without further notice.
+Payment arrangements not honored by the debtor will be immediately canceled and the account placed with a collection agency without further notice.

 Does CWU offer a Pre-Payment Plan?

 Not yet.
 Nevertheless, students and their parents can make prepayments for a future quarter in person and by mail, clearly stating the student’s full name, ID and the quarter they want to pre-pay.
 Pre-payments made online must be accompanied by a letter or email to the Student Accounts Office.
-Any payment made in excess of the student charges due will be applied to the current quarter and refunded back to the credit card if no communication is received.
+Any payment made in excess of the student charges due will be applied to a future quarter until the student requests the refund.
+If the overpayment was the result of a credit card payment it will be refunded back to the credit card.